mappite/aGotino/README.md

                                     // = microseconds to advance a microstep
                                     // 86164 is the number of secs for earth 360deg rotation (23h56m04s)

-The above example is for an EQ5/Exos2 with 40T-16T pulleys, this results in tracking precision of 53 microsteps/second or 0.281 arcsec/microstep (which appears to be the same figures of ES/Losmandy G-11 mount).
-Goto accuracy within the default 30° is under 10-15'.
+The above example is for an EQ5/Exos2 with 40T-16T pulleys: it results in a tracking precision of 53 microsteps/second or 0.281 arcsec/microstep (which appears to be the same figures of ES/Losmandy G-11 mount).
+Goto accuracy within the default 30° is under 10'.

 ### Hardware

 - 2 Stepper Motors:  Nema 17 400 step per revolution seems a great solution - for visual only you can select smaller ones
   - Supports to attach motors to the mount - depends on your mount, be creative and use a 3D printer if you have one ;)
 - 2 Drivers: with at least 32 microsteps.
-Cheap DRV8825 works, but better TMC or LV can be used of course
+Cheap DRV8825 works, better TMC or LV can be used of course
 - 4 Pulleys and 2 Belts (GT2).
 Size depends on your mount (see [Belt Calculator](https://www.bbman.com/belt-length-calculator/))
 - RJ11 cable with two RJ11 sockets to connect the Dec Motor
 - Dupont cables, a couple of momentary buttons and a 100µF Capacitor to protect the circuit.
-- Arduino Nano
+- Arduino Nano (or any Arduino)

 ![Hardware](https://imgur.com/zhQLEPC.png)

 ### Todo

-- Add more objects (NGCs)
 - Lookup objects by constellation
 - Support pulse guide LX200-style commands to allow guiding via phd2 / or add ST4 port
+- Show Battery Level